dariairad/pands-project/README.md

 Data Insights:

-The plot further demostrates this is a balanced database.
+The plot further demonstrates this is a balanced database.

 #### Attributes Count